 The award was initiated in 1963 under the name the Wessel Ilcken Prize.
 It was renamed the Boy Edgar Prize in 1980 and the VPRO Boy Edgar Prize in 1992, before becoming the Buma Boy Edgar Prize in 2014.
 Recent winners include Jasper Blom (2019), Jasper van ’t Hof (2018) and Martin Fondse (2017), Wilbert de Joode (2016) and Tineke Postma (2015).

-The award ceremony and concert night are organised by the Boy Edgar Prize Foundation in collaboration with the BIMHUIS.
-The event is due to take place on 9 December 2020, and tickets will be available via the BIMHUIS.
 Please note that measures to control the spread of the corona virus may affect certain details of the proceedings.
 Any changes to the proceedings will be communicated as the date of the event draws near and more is known about the impact of the government’s policy regarding this matter.
+Click here for the programme.

 For more information and interview requests, please contact Dorothée van Hooff, project manager of the Boy Edgar Prize Foundation: firstname.lastname@example.org / t.
 06 – 21 20 36 99